colabottles/toddl/posts/an-event-apart-boston-2017.md

 Dan Mall came on after Brad to discuss Gantt charts.
 No, actually it was about strategy with design and development process.
 Collaboration, Should designers code?
 Should developers design?
 If they don’t, then it’s okay.

-He spoke about CSS briefly, did a quick, “how-to” for folks that did not know CSS or how to code it, talked about tools, the 8-point grid and a host of other small topics that I found useful.
+He spoke about CSS briefly, did a quick, &ldquo;how-to&rdquo; for folks that did not know CSS or how to code it, talked about tools, the 8-point grid and a host of other small topics that I found useful.

-I think I may have asked a question very much way off-topic to what he had spoken about regarding clients/bosses and their penchants for “this is not the same color I see on my phone as it is here on your computer”, when you copied the hex code as it was… I guess my question had to do with the process, so I may have not been as far off as I thought.
+I think I may have asked a question very much way off-topic to what he had spoken about regarding clients/bosses and their penchants for &ldquo;this is not the same color I see on my phone as it is here on your computer&rdquo;, when you copied the hex code as it was… I guess my question had to do with the process, so I may have not been as far off as I thought.

-First time speaker Laura Martini was next and gave a great talk about “Designing the Right Thing”.
+First time speaker Laura Martini was next and gave a great talk about &ldquo;Designing the Right Thing&rdquo;.
 Designing needs for the business, the user and yourself.
 The HEART framework (Happiness, Engagement, Adoption, Retention, and Task Success).

 Laura dove into the NPS, CSAT, and CES scoring systems, do’s and don’t(s), tools and research.
 She gave a great talk for her first at an An Event Apart and it helped me out and gave me some invaluable information.

 Chris Coyier, the guy (or one of the people) behind CodePen and CSS-Tricks finished off the first day with a talk on SVG.
 Something I have been reading about, looking into, and trying to adopt for what seems like ages.
+Of course, I spaced at the fact I sat and had lunch at his table one afternoon.
+That's where my head was&hellip;

 I’m basically going to leave this at, why wasn’t I using SVG more often on the projects I had done Chris wrapped up the day nicely and I had a ton of notes to take with me, go over and bring back some great ideas to work.
 The day was a long one, but the information up to this point from all the speakers was phenomenal.

 ### Day Two.
 The Code Block

-Val Head spoke about “Animation in Design Systems and Process”.
+Val Head spoke about &ldquo;Animation in Design Systems and Process&rdquo;.
 Communication, storyboards and sketches.
 Motion comps, interactive prototypes.
 Tools to use when you’re creating things of the animated nature!

 Defining your brand.
 Brand & Experience Pillars, Voice & Tone, building animation guidelines.
 Documenting your decisions, durations, easing values and a host of other tidbits in the animation design and documentation process that really gave me ideas for the redesign of the company site I work for.
 Thanks for the time to chat with you Val!

 Rachel Andrew and Jen Simmons followed.
 What they both spoke about, the CSS grid layout, was the meat and potatoes of what I went to the conference for.
 Rachel spoke about the browser history briefly, how Firefox, Chrome, Safari, and Opera all adopted the CSS Grid support in their respective browsers.
 IE had yet to support it fully.

-Rachel spoke about the Grid layout and showed some code examples, a great example was a magazine layout she “built” in front of all us attendees.
+Rachel spoke about the Grid layout and showed some code examples, a great example was a magazine layout she built in front of all us attendees.
 Rachel also touched on Media Objects, auto as flex-basis, minmax(),and Feature Queries to name a few.
 An eye-opening look into what I had been questioning myself for since I was hired at ART.
 Incredible keynote that was.

 Jen followed touching on the web when it first came out to the public, table-based layouts, and the evolution up to all the different sized mobile devices used these days.